 Mistakes, abuse & VAR: What are the pressures like on a Premier League referee?

-‘Sometimes you get a intestine feeling you may have made a mistake’ “Refereeing may be a lonely place from time to time,” says Madley, who officiated 19 Premier League fits ultimate season before leaving the United Kingdom to live in Norway.
-The 33-yr-vintage, now resuming his profession from the decrease reaches of Norwegian football, had taken charge of greater than 100 pinnacle-flight games earlier than his departure.
+‘Sometimes you get an intestine feeling you may have made a mistake’ “Refereeing may be a lonely place from time to time,” says Madley, who officiated 19 Premier League fixtures in the ultimate season before leaving the United Kingdom to live in Norway.
+The 33-yr-vintage, now resuming his profession from the decrease reaches of Norwegian football, had taken charge of more than 100 top-flight games earlier than his departure.

 And he says that at the same time, as little has changed on the pitch since he graduated to the pick organization of referees in 2013, interest in it has made matters tougher.
 “I don’t think the stress from players and managers has elevated due to the fact you may by no means please 22 human beings,” he says.